 Place your halved chicken in a food grade zip lock back and pour in the marinade.
 Let the juices do their magic for 2 hours up to a whole night.

 Grilling Your Chicken

 Prepare your pit for indirect heat.
 Once it’s hot, position the chicken halves in the indirect heat area, with the thicker parts (breast, leg) facing towards the coal.
 Baste the chicken with the same marinade every 15 minutes.
 Flip the halves every half an hour, always keeping the thicker parts towards the heat source.

 Grill until internal temperature in the thickest parts reaches 165ºF.
+Be sure to use a high quality and reliable grilling and smoking thermometer to monitor your heat because without one you’ll likely over cook or undercook your meat.
 You can then move it over direct heat for a very short time just to crisp up the skin some more, or serve as-is.